Inspired Research (IR) represents

 -

-enable a new generation of
+enabling a whole generation of

 continuously tunable wavelength-transformers